 Visitors to The Championships are actively encouraged to wear smart casual clothing.

-Debenture ticket holders, in particular, should ensure they are wearing smart casual clothing to access debenture holder seats and exclusive lounges.
+Debenture ticket holders, in particular, should ensure they are wearing smart casual clothing to access debenture holder seats and exclusive bars and restaurants.

 The rules are slightly different for those attending the Royal Box, who must wear more formal clothes, including a jacket and a tie to enter the Royal enclosures.